 After you have completed the application, orientation, assessment and advisement process, you can register for credit classes in one of two ways:1.
 In personVisit the Admissions/Registrar’s Office at the college you plan to attend.

 If you are new to the colleges of DCCCD, we strongly recommend that you register in person so you can get information about course prerequisites, the degrees we offer, the Texas Success Initiative (TSI), tuition and other important topics.2.
 OnlineFor online registration requirements, visit eConnect.

 Before you register, check our class schedules to see the credit courses offered for the upcoming term.

-Registration for May term and Summer credit classes begins in April:
+Registration for May term and Summer credit classes is underway now: